bnb-chain/mindpress-data-marketplace/README.md

 # MindPress Data Marketplace Frontend

-MindPress Data Marketplace is a data exchange platform where users can freely create, list, trade, and sell images.
+MindPress Data Marketplace is a data exchange platform where users can freely upload, list, sell and buy images.

 <!-- ### Demo link